ShaunaMyers/Whats-Cookin-Refactor/README.md

   * Architecture
     * Five class files - Ingredient, Recipe, User, Pantry, and Cookbook
     * Five test files accompany each class using Mocha & Chai Should / Expect syntax
+    * ARIA roles and attributes for user accessibility
     * Network requests made using .fetch() to API endpoints
     * Sass imports utilizing variables, @mixins and @media queries